How Practices Make Principles, and How Principles Make Rules

 Abstract

-The most fundamental question in general jurisprudence concerns what makes it the case that the law has the content that it does.
-This article offers a novel answer.
-According to the theory it christens “principled positivism,” legal practices ground legal principles, and legal principles determine legal rules.
-This two-level account of the determination of legal content differs from Hart’s celebrated theory in two essential respects: in relaxing Hart’s requirement that fundamental legal notions depend for their existence on judicial consensus; and in assigning weighted contributory legal norms—“principles”—an essential role in the determination of legal rights, duties, powers, and permissions.
-Drawing on concrete examples from statutory and constitutional law, the article shows how the version of positivism that it introduces betters Hart’s in meeting the most formidable challenges to positivism that Dworkin marshaled.
-In doing so, it also highlights the legal importance of the abstract jurisprudential inquiry this article undertakes.
-Because any argument about what our law is presupposes an account of what makes it so, domestic theories of statutory and constitutional interpretation—and the case-specific holdings they output—are only as secure as are the general jurisprudential theories they presuppose.
+One of the most fundamental questions in general jurisprudence concerns what makes it the case that the law has the content that it does.
+It is the job of theories of legal content to provide answers.
+This article offers a novel positivist theory of legal content.
+According to the theory it calls “principled positivism,” legal practices ground legal principles, and legal principles determine legal rules.
+This two-level account of the determination of legal content differs from Hart’s celebrated theory in two essential respects: in relaxing Hart’s requirement that fundamental legal notions depend on judicial consensus; and in assigning weighted contributory legal norms—“principles”—an essential role in the determination of legal rights, duties, powers, and permissions.
+Drawing on concrete examples from American statutory and constitutional law, the article shows how the version of positivism that it introduces and defends betters Hart’s in meeting the most formidable challenges to positivism that Dworkin marshaled.
+The article also explains why the revisions it advances matter, legally as well as philosophically.

 Keywords